cs107-anonymous-cats/cs107-FinalProject/docs/milestone2_progress.md

 Since the submission of Milestone 1, I went to office hours to discuss feedback implementation and I have updated the documentation according to the feedback.
 We also worked with Hannah on writing the overloading of trignometric functions and creating the DualNum class structure.
 I also met with the TF to discuss milestone 2 deliverables.

 __**Zach**__:
+Since the submission of Milestone1, I worked with the group to begin writing tests for the code written by Hannah and Taro and to help debug the elementary functions.
+I also discussed the deliverables of Milestone 2 in a meeting with the group.
+Like everyone else, I updated milestone1 based on TF feedback as well.